pushpabrol/saml-idp-migration-to-auth0/README.md

-  - Since this solution is in the middle of a SAML Authentication Response there are a lot of pre rquisites for this to work.
+  - Since this solution is in the middle of a SAML Authentication Response there are several key prerequisites for this to work.
-    - Pre requisites
+    - Prerequisites:
       1. Each SAML IDP has a unique Entity ID
       2. Each SAML IDP has a unique ACS Url for the Source SP
-      3. Each SAML IDP is not requiring a Signed Authenticaiton Request from the SP ( source) for SP initiated flows
+      3. Each SAML IDP is not requiring a Signed Authentication Request from the SP (source) for SP initiated flows
-      4. Each SAML IDP does not encrypt the SAML response uisng the public key of the ST ( source)
+      4. Each SAML IDP does not encrypt the SAML response uisng the public key of the SP (source)

   ## Source projects that contain the required code for this solution